AP VoteCast: North Carolina voters sour on state of nation

 FACING THE PANDEMIC

-The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
-Overall, 17% of voters said the virus in the U.S. is completely or mostly under control, and 31% said it’s somewhat under control.
-Fifty-one percent of voters think the coronavirus is not at all under control in this country.
+Some 17% of voters said the virus in the United States is completely or mostly under control, and 31% said it’s somewhat under control.
+Some 51% of voters think the coronavirus is not at all under control.

+John Ruhl of Asheville said he voted for Trump because the president is a problem-solver who “had done as well as anybody would have done” in addressing the pandemic.

+Sidney McLaurin, a senior at Shaw University in Raleigh, said he voted for Biden in part because of the way Trump and his party handled economic assistance during the pandemic.

 ON THE ISSUES

 The coronavirus pandemic was top of mind for many voters in North Carolina.
-Forty-two percent said it is the most important issue facing the country today.
+Some 42% said it is the most important issue facing the country today.

 Voters also considered the economy a major issue, with 26% saying it ranked at the top.